ansermino/CodeLens/deliverables/iteration-01.review.md

  * Meeting only once a week
    * It turned out that one meeting once a week simply wasn't enough time for us to dwell on ideas and consider what people would enjoy working on/what made the project good.
 Changing our meetings to twice a week (and remotely over Slack) allowed us to flush out our ideas better.
  * Using Google Docs
-   * We figured that using Google Docs would be easier since each user can make changes live without any conflicts.
-This was a bad idea because we had to migrate the information to Github anyway.
+   * We figured that using Google Docs would be easier for these deliverables since each user can make changes live without any conflicts.
+This was a bad idea because we had to migrate the information to GitHub anyway.
    * Google Docs also has poor version control, something we make use of often when reverting changes.

 #### Planned changes

  * We should have regular but shorter meetings instead of one long weekly meeting.
-This will help all group members to stay on track, and make sure that we agree on where the whole project is heading.
+This will help all group members to stay on track and make sure that we agree on where the whole project is heading.
  * We should lower our expectations.
-During this iteration, we spent a lot of time on some ideas that were too ambitious for a two-months project.
+During this iteration, we spent a lot of time on some ideas that were too ambitious for a two month project.
 We could improve productivity by doing small steps.
- * In this iteration we often used Google docs over Git.
+ * In this iteration we often used Google Docs over Git.
 This caused us problems because it was hard to track changes and modify files concurrently.
-We will have to get used to making smaller Git changes and committing often.
+We will have to get used to making smaller Git commits and committing often.
  * In case of disagreement on the project direction, sometimes it's impossible to reach a compromise.
-In this case it's important to make sure that the side whose idea is rejected understands what was the issue with it.
-In order to achieve it we will stop anonymous voting.
+In this case it's important to make sure that everyone understands why an idea was rejected.
+In order to achieve this we will stop anonymous voting and make informed decisions as a group.
  * We abandoned Messenger (for more important tasks) and will continue to use Slack since it has been easy to navigate.

 ## Product - Review

 #### Goals and/or tasks that were met/completed:

- * Decided on the idea, minimum viable product.
+ * Decided on the idea and our goal for the minimum viable product.
  * Decided workflow for instructors to check plagiarism between students/internet sources.
  * Set up a [Trello Board](https://trello.com/b/h5mS5J5d/csc301-team-01) that we effectively used to complete the deliverables.
  * Viewed product alternatives (MOSS) to see various implementation details and how they could be incorporated into our product.
- * Read the MOSS white paper and understand their methodology at a high level: [link](http://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf)
+ * Read the MOSS white paper and understand their methodology at a superficial level: [link](http://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf)
  * Understand the strengths and weakness of MOSS, identified by this article: [link](https://www3.nd.edu/~kwb/nsf-ufe/1110.pdf)
  * Completed the mock-ups we intended to create: [1](https://github.com/csc301-fall-2017/project-team-01/blob/master/designs/code_view.png?raw=true), [2](https://github.com/csc301-fall-2017/project-team-01/blob/master/designs/high_level.jpg?raw=true), and [3](https://github.com/csc301-fall-2017/project-team-01/blob/master/designs/ui_view.png?raw=true)